 DIY Reindeer Wrapping Paper

 Last year, our theme was all about reindeer.
-Reindeer are still a hot Christmas decor theme this year, and if you love those little details be sure to check out our easy DIY on how to make your own wrapping paper.
+Reindeer are still a hot Christmas decor theme this year, and if you love those little details, be sure to check out our easy DIY on making your own wrapping paper.

 Supplies needed for this Christmas craft: